--Last day to post notice of governing authority's meeting to canvass returns of election if canvass is to take place on Friday, November 10, 2017 (3rd day after election).
+-Last day to post notice of governing authority's meeting to canvass returns of election if canvass is to take place on Friday, November 8, 2019 (3rd day after election).
 (Sec.
 67.003(b)).
 This notice must be posted at least 72 hours before the scheduled time of the meeting.
 (Secs.
 551.002, 551.041, 551.043, Texas Government Code).

-NOTE - NEW LAW: House Bill 929 (2017) amended Section 67.003(b) to provide that except as provided by Subsection 67.003(c), each local canvassing authority shall convene to conduct the local can vass at the time set by the can vassing authority's presiding officer not later than the $11^{th}$ day after election day and not earlier than the later of:
+NOTE: Section 67.003 as amended by House Bill 929 (2017) states that, except as provided by Subsection 67.003(c), each local canvassing authority shall convene to conduct the local canvass at the time set by the canvassing authority's presiding officer not later than the 11th day after election day and not earlier than the later of:

-- 1) the third day after election day; - 2) the date on which the early voting ballot board has verified and counted all provisional ballots, if a provisional ballot has been cast in the election; or - 3) the date on which all timely received ballots cast from addresses outside of the United States are counted, if a ballot to be voted by mail in the election as provided to a person outside of the United States.
+1) the third day after election day;

+- 2) the date on which the early voting ballot board has verified and counted all provisional ballots, if a provisional ballot has been cast in the election; or - 3) the date on which all timely received ballots cast from addresses outside of the United States are counted, if a ballot to be voted by mail in the election as provided to a person outside of the United States.

-Wednesday, November 8, 2017 (1st business day after election day)
+Wednesday, November 6, 2019 (1st business day after election day)

-5:00 p.m. - Deadline to receive "late domestic ballots" mailed within the United States from non-military voters and from any military voters who submitted an Application for Ballot by Mail ("ABBM") (not a Federal Postcard Application - "FPCA"), if the carrier envelope was placed for delivery by mail or common or contract carrier AND bears a cancellation mark of a postal service or a receipt mark of a common or contract carrier or a courier indicating a time not later than 7:00 p.m. at the location of the election on election day, November 7, 2017.
+5:00 p.m. - Deadline to receive "late domestic ballots" mailed within the United States from non-military voters and from any military voters who submitted an Application for Ballot by Mail ("ABBM") (not a Federal Postcard Application - "FPCA"), if the carrier envelope was placed for delivery by mail or common or contract carrier AND bears a cancellation mark of a postal service or a receipt mark of a common or contract carrier or a courier indicating a time not later than 7:00 p.m. at the location of the election on election day, November 5, 2019.
 (Secs.
 86.007, 101.057 and 101.001).
 A late domestic ballot cannot be counted if it does not bear a cancellation mark or a receipt mark

-NOTE - NEW LAW: House Bill 1151 (2017) amended Section 86.007 to provide that a marked ballot voted by mail that a voter received due to submitting an ABBM may arrive at the address on the carrier envelope not later than 5:00 p.m. on the day after election day, if the carrier envelope was placed for delivery by mail or common or contract carrier from within the United States and bears a cancellation mark of a postal service or a receipt mark of a common or contract carrier or a courier from not later than 7:00 p.m. at the location of the election on election day.
+NOTE: Section 86.007 as amended by House Bill 1151 (2017) states that a marked ballot voted by mail that a voter received due to submitting an ABBM may arrive at the address on the carrier envelope not later than 5:00 p.m. on the day after election day, if the carrier envelope was placed for delivery by mail or common or contract carrier from within the United States and bears a cancellation mark of a postal service or a receipt mark of a common or contract carrier or a courier from not later than 7:00 p.m. at the location of the election on election day.

 NOTE: This deadline does not apply to ballots sent by non-military voters who are overseas but applied for a ballot using an ABBM; these voters have until the 5th day after election day to return their ballots (or the next business day if the 5th day falls on a weekend or legal state or federal holiday).
 This deadline also does not apply to ballots mailed (domestically or from overseas) by certain members of the military who applied for a ballot using an FPCA; those voters have until the 6th day after election day to return their ballots.
-See entry for November 13, 2017.
+See entry for November 12, 2019.